 Nominations will close Friday, May 23.
 Look for details about online voting and the 2014 Annual Meeting, at which the election results will be announced, later this week!

 by Carolee Noury

-Writers know that it’s a good idea to get to know agents before pitching to and/or querying them.
-In that spirit, here’s an opportunity to meet Shannon O’Neill, Agent at Lippincot Massie McQuilkin.
-Shannon will be one of four agents participating in the practice pitch sessions at the 2014 Maryland Writers’ Conference.
-Shannon is an agent for a New York firm who lives in DC–offering the best of both worlds for our Maryland writers: a “hometown” rep with NYC connections.
+Writers know it’s a good idea to get to know an agent before pitching to and/or querying her.
+In that spirit, here’s an opportunity to meet Lauren Clark, of Kuhn Projects literary agency.
+She will be one of four agents participating in the practice pitch sessions at the 2014 Maryland Writers’ Conference.

 Carolee Noury: Your Twitter profile says “Cincinnatian at heart.”
 What do you miss most?

 Lauren Clark: I can only narrow it down to my top three: Mio’s Pizza, Half Price Books, and the abundance of unmetered parking.